xperseguers/t3ext-ig_ldap_sso_auth/Documentation/Development/Index.rst

 	Hooks/ExtraMergeField
 	Hooks/GetGroupsProcessing

+.. _development-continuous-deployment:

 Continuous Deployment
 ---------------------

-To support continuous deployment, it is possible to set a configuration via PHP through the following code in Additional_Configuration.php or ext_localconf.php of your extension.
+To support continuous deployment, it is possible to set a configuration via PHP through the following code either in :file:`AdditionalConfiguration.php` or in :file:`ext_localconf.php` within your extension.

 .. code-block:: php